 Low power factor, electrically speaking, causes heavier current to flow in power distribution lines in order to deliver a given number of kilowatts to an electrical load.
 Due to this, we have to spend unnecessary energy cost as power loss and installation cost as increased in equipment capacity.

-Power factor for the resistive circuit:
+The power factor for the resistive circuit:

 Consider the Power Triangle.
 For the purely resistive circuit, the power angle is equal to zero because of the voltage and current will be in phase; hence the power factor is equal to 1 (Cos0=1), because the reactive power equals zero.
 Here, the power triangle would look like a horizontal line, because the opposite (reactive power) side would have zero length.